flowtoolz/GetLaid/README.md

 pod 'GetLaid'
 ~~~

-### Contraining Functions

-Almost all functions of GetLaid are called on objects of `UIView`, `NSView`, `UILayoutGuide` and `NSLayoutGuide`.
-Functions that constrain layout items to their parents are only available on the view classes.

-All the constraining functions have the prefix `constrain` and are well discoverable via auto completion.

-### Adding Subviews and Layout Guides
+### Add Subviews and Layout Guides

-Remember to set `translatesAutoresizingMaskIntoConstraints = false` on the views you incorporate in AutoLayout.

 The generic function `addForAutoLayout` adds a subview and prepares it for AutoLayout.
 It returns the subview it takes as its exact type.
-I use this function to initialize subview properties:
+Use this function to add subviews:

 ~~~swift
 class List: NSView {